toolisticon/aptk/README.md

 # Why you should use this project?

-Nowadays no one could imagine Java development without annotations.
+Nowadays, no one could imagine Java development without annotations.
 They allow you to provide meta-data in your source code which can either be processed at runtime via reflection or at compile time by using annotation processors.

 Annotation processors allow you